 Kaizen management can give your company a significant edge over your competitors.
-It involves lean operations and continuous improvement, two factors that are vital in order to be effective in today’s economy.
-Another major component is empowering your employees to participate in finding Opportunities for Improvement as well as their solutions.
+It involves lean operations and continuous improvement, two vital factors to be effective in today’s economy.
+Another essential component is empowering your team members to participate in finding the opportunity to improve.

 Following a kaizen management style involves a shift away from many of the principles of traditional business management models.